 The minimally invasive gastric sleeve surgery, also known as sleeve gastrectomy, is rapidly gaining popularity among doctors.
 This procedure generates weight loss by removing a portion of the stomach, decreasing its size by 75% to 80%.
 The remaining stomach takes on a tube or sleeve like shape.
 This limits the amount of food that can be eaten at one time.
 The Sleeve Gastrectomy is a non-reversible surgery.

 Even though gastric sleeve surgery significantly reduces the size of the stomach, it still allows the stomach to function normally.
 Most food items can be consumed, but in smaller amounts.
 Research has even shown that a hormone which induces hunger, and is secreted by the part of the stomach which is cut away, will be produced less and appetite will be decreased.
 For these reasons, many surgeons and patients feel the Sleeve Gastrectomy is a superior surgery.
 The weight loss from this procedure is similar to gastric bypass surgery (and much greater than gastric banding or lap band surgery).

-Dr. Turton at West Georgia Surgery will work to ensure that you are properly qualified for surgery and have support throughout your weight loss journey.
+Our surgeons at WellStar Medical Group General Surgery & Bariatrics will work to ensure that you are properly qualified for surgery and have support throughout your weight loss journey.

 Who are candidates for sleeve gastrectomy?

 Same as other procedures: BMI of more than 35

 Laparoscopic Sleeve Gastrectomy has rapidly gained popularity among bariatric surgeons and patients due to very favorable weight-loss, low complication rate and less complexity compared to gastric bypass surgery.
 Nutritional supplements are not needed to the extent typical for gastric bypass surgery.
 Most patients report significant decrease in hunger despite only eating a small amount of food.